angelo-rubio/project-4/README.md

 - Lead Time: Longer lead times often increase the likelihood of cancellation.
 - Special Requests: More special requests correlate with fewer cancellations.
 - Market Segment: Online reservations show higher cancellation rates compared to offline channels.
-## Contributing
-Contributions through issues or pull requests are welcome.
-Suggestions for improving feature engineering or models can enhance prediction accuracy and overall insight into hotel reservation behaviors. ```